Use GoMuirWoods.com or call 1-800-410-2419 to make your shuttle or parking reservations today.

-Who will operate the reservation system?
+Who operates the reservation system?

 How do I make a parking or shuttle reservation?